 Cooperatives have more than one bottom line, with social as well as economic goals.
 Co-ops have a lot of economic savvy, but they also represent in their very structure some of the attributes Americans value most – self-help, individual responsibility, democracy, equality, equity and solidarity.
 Honesty, openness, social responsibility and caring for others are all fundamental qualities that co-op members proudly exemplify.
 Here at Oryana we are particularly proud of our cooperative structure and our connection to the more than 29,000 coops in the United States.

 As for our community involvement, we typically provide thousands of dollars toward sponsorship of great local events like the Traverse City Film Festival.
 We donate a great deal of food and other products such as Food Rescue produce and gift baskets to worthy causes, as well as promotions for great local charities and non-profits.
-Our community grant program is one big giveaway every year where we donate a portion of our year-end proceeds to a local nonprofit organization.
+Oryana offers an annual micro loan program for farmers and other food producers.

 Help us celebrate the cooperative difference by becoming an owner if you aren’t already.